dacz/dchere.com/content/posts/who-are-you.md

 ---

 <figure> {% image "content/img/who-are-you.jpeg", "Who are you?" %}
-    <figcaption>Photo from book "Medium is the Massage" by Marshall McLuhan and Quentin Fiore,
+    <figcaption>Photo from the book "Medium is the Massage" by Marshall McLuhan and Quentin Fiore,
     &copy; 1967, 1996 by Jerome Agel</figcaption>
 </figure>